Illinois Compiled Statutes

 The county clerk shall make out and

-deliver to the purchaser of any property sold under Section 21-205, a
+deliver to the purchaser of any property sold under Section 21-205, or to the county if the lien is acquired pursuant to Section 21-90 and a certificate is requested by the county or its agent, a

-certificate of purchase countersigned by the collector, describing the property
+tax certificate countersigned by the collector, describing the property

 sold, the date of sale, the amount of taxes, special assessments, interest and